Ernesto905/MLOps/README.md

-# Machine Learning Pipeline Orchestration with ZenML (Proof of Concept)
+# Machine Learning Pipeline Orchestration with ZenML

 ## Introduction
 The repository documents the development of an automated, end-to-end machine learning pipeline.
 Using ZenML as the orchestration layer, the objective is to create cloud-independent, production ready, infrastructure for a variety of model use cases such as sentiment analysis, prediction with linear regression, and perhaps some non-supervised workloads.